CarlWebster/XenServer/README.md

     Word is NOT needed to run the script.
 This script outputs in Text and HTML.
     The default output format is HTML.

-    Creates an output file named Hostname.<fileextension> or PoolName.<fileextension>.
+    Creates an output file named Poolname.<fileextension> or PoolName.<fileextension>.

     Word and PDF documents include a Cover Page, Table of Contents, and Footer.
     Includes support for the following language versions of Microsoft Word: